 Both happen after the water has left the treatment works, either in the mains distribution system or in domestic plumbing.

-Milky, chalky or bubbly discoloration is caused by tiny bubbles of air.
+Milky, chalky or bubbly discolouration is caused by tiny bubbles of air.
 It is quite harmless and the water will clear if you leave it to stand.

 Air can enter water in the distribution system, particularly when mains have been drained to carry out repairs, but more often it comes in through a faulty fitting in your property, for example through part of the tap.